Card game: Matching games

 The object of a matching (or sometimes "melding") game is to acquire particular groups of matching cards before an opponent can do so.
 In Rummy, this is done through drawing and discarding, and the groups are called melds.
 Mahjong is a very similar game played with tiles instead of cards.
-Triple Threes! requires players to create three color sets of three cards each to claim victory.
 Non-Rummy examples of match-type games generally fall into the "fishing" genre and include the children's games Go Fish and Old Maid.

 War group

 In games of the war group, also called "catch and collect games" or "accumulating games", the object is to acquire all cards in the deck.
 Examples include most War type games, and games involving slapping a discard pile such as Slapjack.
 Egyptian Ratscrew has both of these features.

 Climbing games

 Climbing games are an Oriental family in which the idea is to play a higher card or combination of cards than the one just played.
 Alternatively a player must pass or may choose to pass even if able to beat.
 The sole Western example is the game of President, which is probably derived from an Asian game.